-Training is provided on an ongoing basis through the Finance department's school support hotline, telephone support and guidance from SCM staff, and presentations at school operations meetings (principals and vice-principals) and office administrator meetings.
+Training is provided on an ongoing basis through the Finance department's school support hotline, telephone support and guidance from SCM staff, and periodic presentations at school operations meetings (principals and vice-principals) and office administrator meetings.

-4. Purchasing Policies Exceptions
+Purchasing Policies Exceptions

-Attached as Appendices B and C are the purchasing policies exceptions that occurred between September 2018 to August 2019, as well as the previous annual (2017-2018) purchasing exception report for comparison purposes.
+Attached as Appendices B and C are the purchasing policies exceptions that occurred between September 2019 to August 2020, as well as the previous annual (2018-2019) purchasing exception report for comparison purposes.

-As noted, the total dollar value of purchase orders processed in 2018-2019 was 29% higher than the previous year.
-The number of purchasing exceptions in all categories has increased slightly from the previous year.
+As noted, the total dollar value of purchase orders processed in 2019-2020 was 5% higher than the previous year.
+The number of purchasing exceptions remained the same in the sole source category and has increased slightly in the non-application and single source categories from the previous year.
 However, the non-conformance purchases remain at less than 1% of the total number of purchase orders processed and less than 1% of the total dollar value of purchase orders processed.